 - i.
 The project is in the procurement phase (GC 4217). - ii.
 The CEQA consultant, Dudek, filed all exemptions for the solar projects and was approved by BOT in August 2021.
 The initial/feasibility assessments on the hillsides site require a Mitigated Negative Declaration (MND). - iii.
 A 3% interest loan is being considered for the initiative.
 The loan won't be secured until the project is bid out and fee proposals are received. - iv.
 Four (4) proposals were received on January 5, 2022 in response to the RFQ/P. The committee met on February 4, 2022 to review each of them.
 Interviews were conducted on February 14, 2022.
-Each firm is required to submit a 25-year Cash Flow Financial Analysis.
-References are being requested.
-The Cash Flow Analysis and references will be shared with the committee during the week of February 28, 2022 at which time the committee can complete their rankings of each firm.
-Negotiations will be conducted on the documents provided then a firm will be chosen and presented at the April 19, 2022 Regular BOT.
+Each firm was required to submit a 25-year Cash Flow Financial Analysis.
+References were requested.
+The Cash Flow Analysis and references were shared with the committee during the week of February 28, 2022 for the committee to complete their rankings of each firm.
+After proposals were received DLR contacted FPD to state one firm's proposal had a glitch in their analysis.
+They were permitted to fix that and re-submit.
+FPD contacted the other three (3) firms to provide them the opportunity to review and let FPD know if they found any glitches as well.
+The issue affected the committee's timeline to complete the scoring process..

-ACTION: Recommend a successful design-build solar provider to BOT in April 2022; start design and construction
+Recommend a successful design-build solar provider to BOT in April 2022; start design and construction